Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 # Filter the data and visualize it

-# Load tidyverse or dplyr, otherwise filter will throw an error
+# Load tidyverse or dplyr, otherwise filter will throw an error!

 eudata.filtered <- filter(eudata, dist < 5000)